Pavan-220405/bert-finetuning-sentiment-analysis/README.md

+### Open PDF if the ipynb file doesn't show up.
+The ipynb works when you download and open locally.
 # BERT Sentiment Analysis using Hugging Face

 This repository contains an end-to-end implementation of sentiment analysis using a pre-trained BERT model fine-tuned with the Hugging Face Transformers library.
 The project demonstrates a complete NLP workflow, starting from exploratory data analysis to model training, evaluation, and saving the trained model for reuse.